Prayforhanluo/HiCHap_master/README.md

 HiCHap has the general parameters : -w (--workspace), -log (--logfile) and -N (--NonAllelic).

-There is a closer logical connection between hichap modules.
-The input of next sub-command may be the output of the previous module.
-For the simplicity, **hichap** will output the results to workspace by default and search the input in the workspace.For the oprability, users also can set the  for input and output path by themselves.
+Specifically, **hichap** will output the results to the current workspace (-w) and search the input there.
+Users can also set the workspace by themselves.
+If -N (--NonAllelic) is set on the command, this sub-module will run the traditional Hi-C pipeline.

 If -N (--NonAllelic) is set on the sub-command. the sub-module will running traditional Hi-C pipeline.